- There are significant challenges that all small business owners face.

-Indeed, running a business requires considerable sacrifices, according to a new study from email marketing provider Constant Contact that surveyed entrepreneurs.
-Specifically, 56 percent of the entrepreneurs surveyed said they feel like they can never be away from their business, while 51 percent don't have time to focus on themselves.
-Additionally, more than 40 percent of those surveyed don't take vacations or see their family and friends as much as they would like to.
+Indeed, running a business requires considerable sacrifices, according to a 2015 study from email marketing provider Constant Contact.
+Specifically, 56% of the entrepreneurs surveyed said they felt like they could never be away from their business, while 51% said they didn't have time to focus on themselves.
+Additionally, more than 40% of those surveyed said they didn't take vacations or see their family and friends as much as they would like to.

 Owning a small business can also be a drain on your finances.
-The research discovered that 41 percent of entrepreneurs have all of their money tied up in their business.
+The research discovered that 41% of entrepreneurs had all of their money tied up in their business.

 In addition to the sacrifices they make, small business owners face a variety of challenges.
-Because most small business owners are in charge of everything from sales, marketing and operations to customer relations, payroll and accounts payable, the entrepreneurs surveyed think the struggle of having to wear so many different hats is the most difficult part of their job.
+Because most small business owners are in charge of just about all areas of their company – including sales, marketing, operations, customer relations, payroll and accounts payable – the entrepreneurs surveyed said the struggle of wearing so many hats is the most difficult part of their job.

-Having to weather economic storms, find new customers, retain existing customers and keep up with new technology are among the other tough aspects of being a small business owner, the study shows.
-[10 Entrepreneurs Share Must-Know Tips for New Founders]
+Having to weather economic storms, find new customers, retain existing customers and keep up with new technology are among the other tough aspects of being a small business owner, the study found.
+[Read related article: 10 Entrepreneurs Share Must-Know Tips for New Founders]

 Nonetheless, many small business owners said the sacrifices and challenges are worth it.
-More than 60 percent of those surveyed love running their own business because it allows them to pursue their own passions, while 59 percent said it gives them the freedom to control their professional life.
+More than 60% of those surveyed said they love running their own business because it allows them to pursue their own passions, while 59% said it gives them the freedom to control their professional life.

-The flexibility, the freedom to try new things and make their own mistakes, the power to control their own destiny and the ability to put their stamp on things are some of the other best parts of being a small business owners, according to the study.
+The flexibility, the freedom to try new things and make their own mistakes, the power to control their own destiny and the ability to put their stamp on things are some of the other benefits of being a small business owner, according to the study.